dancrumb/fallback-plan/README.md

 that returns a Promise if it needs to.

 ## Why use functions that return Promises rather than Promises themselves?
-Same reason as above.
+Same reason as given in the examples above.
 If you did:

 ```
-plan.fallback([
+fallback([
     getRemoteResource('foo'),
     getRemoteResource('foo2'),
     getLocalResource('foo3'),